jpreecedev/developerhandbook/src/pages/how-to-configure-scss-modules-for-webpack/index.md

 const isDevelopment = process.env.NODE_ENV === 'development'
 ```

-This is used to optimize your bundles only when building for production, which should result in better development time performance.
+This is used to optimize your bundles only when building for production, which should result in faster development builds.

+## How to add support for SCSS and SCSS modules in Webpack

 We will focus on SCSS modules and global SCSS, so let's get started.